A Bayesian adaptive enrichment design using aggregate historical data to inform individualized treatment recommendations: Introduction

-Although strict control of the frequentist Type I error rate is theoretically unattainable when borrowing from external data \citep{kopp2020power}, careful design can minimize inflation through conservative modeling choices and robust prior formulations.
-Bayesian dynamic borrowing methods achieve this by adaptively down-weighting discordant information, ensuring that current trial evidence predominates in the presence of prior-data conflict.
-Among these, we focus on the power-prior family for its well-documented advantages: historical evidence enters as a likelihood raised to a weight, which makes borrowing transparent and tunable, preserves standard likelihood properties (including straightforward propriety checks and familiar asymptotics), and enables principled, data-driven discounting when current and historical information diverge \citep{ibrahim2015power}.
+{Although strict control of the frequentist Type I error rate is theoretically unattainable when borrowing from external data \citep{kopp2020power}, efforts must be made to minimize inflation.
+The U.S. Food and Drug Administration (FDA) guidance on adaptive designs specifies that Bayesian designs incorporating informative priors must evaluate ``the chances of erroneous conclusions, including the chances of false positive conclusions, under various scenarios of prior-data conflict" through pre-specified simulation studies \citep{fda2025adaptive}.} Careful design can further minimize inflation through conservative modeling choices and robust prior formulations.
+Bayesian dynamic borrowing methods adaptively down-weight discordant information, ensuring that current trial evidence predominates in the presence of prior-data conflict.
+Among these, we focus on the power-prior family for its well-documented advantages: historical evidence enters as a likelihood raised to a weight, which makes borrowing transparent and tunable, the structure preserves standard likelihood properties (including straightforward propriety checks and familiar asymptotics), and prior evidence is discounted when current and historical information diverge \citep{ibrahim2015power}.
 The NPP further allows the weight to be learned while maintaining propriety via a normalizing constant \citep{duan2005modified,duan2006evaluating,carvalho2021normalized}.
 Using informative discounted priors offers practical advantages over other ways of incorporating external information--such as direct augmentation with external controls, synthetic controls, or unconditional hierarchical pooling--because discounting provides built-in protection against lack of exchangeability, keeps the primary likelihood for the randomized data explicit, and supports modular use of either patient-level or summary-level historical inputs.
-Closely related approaches include commensurate priors, which adapt borrowing through a similarity variance, supervised priors, which calibrate informativeness using compatibility metrics, and robust meta-analytic-predictive (MAP) priors, which mix a weakly informative component with a meta-analytic prior to balance efficiency and robustness \citep{hobbs2012commensurate,pan2017calibrated,schmidli2014robust}.
-Most of this literature, however, targets the estimation of ATEs rather than subgroup-specific effects.
+Closely related approaches include commensurate priors, which adapt borrowing through a similarity variance, supervised priors, which calibrate informativeness using compatibility metrics, and robust meta-analytic-predictive (MAP) priors, which mix a weakly informative component with a meta-analytic prior to balance efficiency and robustness \citep{hobbs2012commensurate,pan2017calibrated,schmidli2014robust}. { These methods require historical information on the same parameters targeted by the current model.}